colin-mccarthy/k3s-pi-hole/README.md

 Some notable features include:

-Mobile friendly interface
+* Password protection
-Password protection
+* Detailed graphs and doughnut charts
-Detailed graphs and doughnut charts
+* Top lists of domains and clients
-Top lists of domains and clients
+* A filterable and sortable query log
-A filterable and sortable query log
+* Long Term Statistics to view data over user-defined time ranges
-Long Term Statistics to view data over user-defined time ranges The ability to easily manage and configure Pi-hole features ... and all the main features of the Command Line Interface!
+* The ability to easily manage and configure Pi-hole features